 NEWS!

-Volunteering at the Village was significantly strengthened over the past year.
+Volunteering at the Village was significantly strengthened over the past few years.

 Part of this is due to two generous annual grants from Ebenezer Operation Exodus of the United Kingdom.
 This significantly increased operational opportunities for volunteering.

-Students as a group selected a year-long, sometimes two year long, project or group to work with -- Holocaust survivors, children with Autism, people with disabilities at a local sheltered workshop, and more, whom they visit at least monthly.
-Recently all groups held Hanukkah parties for those with whom they volunteer.
-Students clearly understand that in volunteering they gain as much as they give.
-During Corona, volunteering continued in steady, meaningful ways, especially with seniors.
+Students as a group select a year-long, sometimes two year long, project or group to work with -- Holocaust survivors, children from low-income communities, people with disabilities at a local shelter, and more, whom they visit at least monthly.
+Other volunteering projects include beach cleanup, hiking trail restoration, and food collection for the needy.
+Students clearly understand that in volunteering they gain even more than they give.

 Wine Making at the Village Has Begun!!